The HGS 150 Plan

 The Harkness plan is mandatory for all Harkness residents, as well as first & second year non–resident medical students.
 Harkness is a declining points program focused on using Marigolds Marketplace, which serves breakfast, lunch and dinner, as a hub.
 Students can however use their points at any Yale Dining affiliated retail location or the Blue Dog Cafe and also receive $1.00 off the cash price in the HGS Dining Room.
-The cost of the plan for 2013-2014 is $1,650 per semester for full-time students and $330 per semester for part-time students.
+The cost of the plan for 2013-2014 is $1,650 per semester for full-time students and $330 per semester for 1st and 2nd year off-campus students.
 Meal point balances roll over from fall to spring semester, but expire on the last service day of each academic year.

 Off–campus Students Meal Plans